DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Separation of Concerns:** The lesson continues to reinforce the principle of keeping HTML focused on structure and content while delegating all presentation and layout to CSS, including complex logic for responsive design within `@media` queries.

 ---

+#### QUIZ

+### Course Step Number: 413

+### Date Researched: 2025-08-05

+### Robust Summary of Best Practices and Modernization

+This summary consolidates the key principles from the quiz, focusing on modern web development practices that lead to cleaner, more efficient, and more accessible code.

+- **`box-shadow` Property:** The `box-shadow` property is a powerful and performant CSS feature for adding depth and visual hierarchy to a design.
+By using multiple comma-separated shadows, as demonstrated in a previous lesson, you can create complex effects with a single property, which is a modern and efficient practice.
+It is a native CSS solution that is more performant than using images for shadow effects.

+---